Talks

 Talks at department seminars

-INAF/OAPD seminar, Università degli Studi di Padova, Padua, Italy, Apr 2023.
+INAF/OAPD seminars, Università degli Studi di Padova, , Padua, Italy, Apr 2023.

 Theoretical Astrophysics seminars, University of Zurich, Zurich, Switzerland, Feb 2023.